tawanaj/tawanaj.github.io/_posts/2024-09-20-gratitude.markdown

  <h3 style="display: flex; justify-content: center;">*****</h3>

 On Sunday nights, I like to have what I call, *"comfy chair prayer time"* :couch_and_lamp:.
 Where its just me and Jesus, talking about all the things.
 Usually what happens is, God will put a passage of scripture on my heart during my prayers.
-And this passage ends up being exactly what I need throughout the upcoming week 100% of the time.
+And this passage ends up being exactly what I need throughout the upcoming week, 100% of the time.
 It's my anchor of sorts :anchor:.

 This Sunday night, God put Philippians 4:6-7 on my mind.
 It reads as follows: